Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Diagonalization of the inhomogeneous TLL Hamiltonian

-Taking this as our starting point, it is useful to rewrite the second term in $H_{\mathrm{iTTL}}$ by integrating it by parts.
-This yields $H_{\mathrm{iTTL}} = H_{F} + (\v/2) \bigl[ \hat{\phi}(x) F(x) \partial_{x} \hat{\phi}(x) \bigr]_{x = - R}^{x = R}$ with
+Taking this as our starting point, it is useful to rewrite the second term in $H_{\mathrm{iTLL}}$ by integrating it by parts.
+This yields $H_{\mathrm{iTLL}} = H_{F} + (\v/2) \bigl[ \! \wick{ \hat{\phi}(x) F(x) \partial_{x} \hat{\phi}(x) } \! \bigr]_{x = - R}^{x = R}$ with

-The second term above for $H_{\mathrm{iTTL}}$ is a boundary contribution that is assumed fixed by the boundary conditions and will thus be suppressed in what follows.
+The second term above for $H_{\mathrm{iTLL}}$ is a boundary contribution that is assumed fixed by the boundary conditions and will thus be suppressed in what follows.
 As such, we will study $H_{F}$, from which it becomes intuitive which boundary conditions to impose and what is the form of the associated Sturm-Liouville operator.
-(Recall that we assume that $R$ is finite.)

 As a remark, a similar discussion to what follows can be performed for effective models that include a tunnel coupling, which in the field-theory description take on the meaning of an inhomogeneous mass term, see Sec.~\ref{Sec:Atom_chip}.
-We will not discuss this case here and instead give a brief discussion of these matters in Appendix~\ref{App:iTTL_with_mass_term}.
+We will not discuss this case here and instead give a brief discussion of these matters in Appendix~\ref{App:iTLL_with_mass_term}.